Katharina Schratt: Royal friend and confidante

 Schratt's appearances and performances in the early 1880s at Hofburgtheater captivated Franz Joseph, and she was invited to perform for visiting Czar Alexander III of Russia at Kremsier Castle.
-She soon became Franz Joseph's companion.
-It is said that Franz Joseph's wife Empress Elisabeth actually encouraged the relationship between the actress and the Emperor.
+She soon became Franz Joseph's companion but there is no solid evidence that it was anything but platonic.
+It is said that Franz Joseph's wife Empress Elisabeth actually encouraged the relationship between the actress and the Emperor, including the commissioning of a portrait of Schratt.

 After Elisabeth's assassination in 1898, their relationship continued, with one interruption (1900/01, due to a difference in opinions), until the emperor's death in November 1916.
 She was rewarded with a generous lifestyle including a mansion on Vienna's Gloriettegasse, near Schönbrunn Palace and a mansion in Bad Ischl.
 In addition, her gambling debts were paid by him.
 Upon her husband's death in 1909, she also inherited Palais Königswarter, a three-story palace on Vienna's Kärntner Ring boulevard, just across from the State Opera.

 Schratt was a friend of notable men such as Count Johann Nepomuk von Wilczek or Prince Ferdinand I of Bulgaria.
 Her relationship with the Emperor lasted for 34 years, but remained platonic.